mauricelambert/ReverseShell/README.md

  - Auto-restart for TCP client
  - Very large TCP packet (greater than TCP Window) is working
  - Check if command exists (only with advanced reverse shell features)

+### Version 0.1.X - Dev

+ - Builtins command
+     - Update environment
+         - Current directory
+         - Files/Executables
+         - Encryption key
+         - Compression algorithm
+             - Gzip, Lzma, Bz2, Zlib
+         - Data encoding
+             - Bases: 16, 32, 64 85
+     - Upload and download file (optional compression)
+     - Download file from URL
+     - Code execution (for the python POC it's a python execution) (optional compression)
+     - Shellcode runner (optional compression)
+     - Single/Multiple file(s) encryption/decryption with parallelism (multi-processing) (multiple encryption support glob syntax)
+     - Archive files (useful to download mutliples files with only one command)
+     - Call DLL or shared object functions (for example to use Win32 API)
+ - Update encryption key with random value
+     - New encryption is based on the precedent encryption, without all of the precedents keys you can't decrypt data

+### Version 1.0.X - TODO

+ - Auto install (in memory and/or saved on the disk)
+     - From basic reverse shell
+     - From protocols
+         - WMI (impacket plugin ?)
+         - SMB (impacket plugin ?)
+ - Persistence
+ - Data exfiltration
+ - Saved hidden payloads (for examples in Windows logs or registry)
+ - Spawn TTY for Linux
+ - Download multiples files on another temp socket (for parallelism, useful to export lot of data)
+ - Waiting to execute command after receive it (using `Beep`, *socket timeout*, `Sleep`, *child process, async worker or thread end*, `print`)
+ - Thread instead of process

+### Examples

 You can read multiples POC for reverse shell client written in python in the *clients* directory.